 The four small chapels, which are sited in the piers supporting the dome, are dedicated to St Cecilia (top left), St Emerentiana (top right), St Alexis (bottom right) and St Eustace (bottom left).

 The fresco in the cupola depicts The Apotheosis of St Agnes and is mostly the work of the Roman painter Ciro Ferri (1634-89), a pupil of Pietro da Cortona.
 However, Ferri died before finishing the fresco and this task fell to his pupil Sebastiano Corbellini.
 The pendentives were painted by Giovanni Battista Gaulli (1639-1709), better known as il Baciccio or il Baciccia, and depict allegories of the four Cardinal Virtues.
+The inscription at the base of the dome reads: INGRESSA AGNES TVRPITVDINIS LOCVM ANGELVM DOMINI PREAPARATVM INVENIT(On entering the place of shame, Agnes found the angel of the Lord ready).

 A small chapel at the back of the church houses the putative skull of St Agnes.